 The CIP code determination is based on:

 For new academic programs (degree/major), DAPIR assigns a preliminary CIP code when the NOI is submitted to UW System Administration.
 After the University Academic Planning Council reviews the full proposal, DAPIR confirms the initial assignment and determines the final CIP code.

 CIP codes are intended for degree-granting programs.
 Therefore, sub-plans (named options) cannot be assigned CIP codes; they are associated with the CIP code of the parent program.

 Changes to CIP codes must be approved through UW-Madison governance and by UW System Administration.
-Although CIP codes are mostly invisible to students and faculty, they are important administratively for federal financial aid, considerations related to visas for international students, and for federal reporting.
+DAPIR works with programs considering changes to CIP codes to determine whether they are appropriate based on the principles for assigning CIP codes.

-CIP code changes are only made effective starting in a fall term to ensure that there is no disruption to student financial aid disbursement, international student visa considerations, and associated federal reporting requirements.To change a CIP code, a Lumen Structures proposal must be filled out.
-In the Lumen Knowledgebase for Lumen Structures, there is a form that will require the following information:
+CIP code changes are only made effective starting in a fall term to ensure that there is no disruption to student financial aid disbursement, international student visa considerations, and associated federal reporting requirements that factor in CIP code assignment.

 Changes to curriculum, learning outcomes, program name, and CIP code are not allowed at the same time.
 If all these items are being revised, consider creating a new program and phasing out the old as these changes indicate a substantial shift from the original intent of the program as approved through governance.